FREE CONSULTATIONS (614) 444-1900

 *Ohio permits individuals with proper authorization to buy and consume marijuana for medicinal purposes, according to the policies of the Ohio Medical Marijuana Control Program.

-Arrested on Drug Charges?
+Arrested on Drug Charges in Ohio?
 A Lawyer from Our Firm Can Help with Your Defense

 Too often, police officers try to make an individual feel like they are having a conversation when it is an interrogation.
 Your best defense begins by using your right to remain silent and request that your attorney be present at all phases of your case.